theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT genus, species
     FROM species
-    ORDER BY taxa ASC;
+    ORDER BY species_id ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.

 The computer is basically doing this:

+1. Collecting data from tables according to FROM
-1. Filtering rows according to WHERE
+2. Filtering rows according to WHERE
-2. Sorting results according to ORDER BY
+3. Sorting results according to ORDER BY
-3. Displaying requested columns or expressions.
+4. Displaying requested columns or expressions according to SELECT

 When we write queries, SQL dictates the query parts be supplied in a particular order: SELECT, FROM, WHERE, ORDER BY.
 Note that this is not the same order in which the query is executed.